-- (a) Establish a new Forest Preserve zone in the East and West Woods through the zoning amendment process. - (b) Continue to follow our multi-pronged Forest Stewardship Plan (2015), which includes: - i.
+- (a) Complete a Zoning Text Amendment to change the name of the Forest and Recreation (FR) Zone to Forest Preserve (FP) Zone in Article VII of the Code of Ordinances, Sections 2 and 10.
+The intent of the name change is to be consistent with past Town actions establishing precedent and to increase public understanding of the inherent value of preserving these areas, not to change the permitted uses of the land. - (b) Continue to follow our multi-pronged Forest Stewardship Plan (2015), which includes: - i.
 The deer control plan to reduce over-browsing in both East and West woods. - ii.
 NNI plant species removal and control to include both mechanical and chemical methods as necessary.
 Scheduled herbicide application will be conducted by a professional certified contractor.
 Annual assessments will be conducted. - iii.
-Replanting native trees and understory vegetation. - (c) Continue community outreach and education on forest ecosystem health. - (d) Additional support of forest ecosystem health restoration to include mitigating trash and vandalism in the Forest Preserve, remediate storm water runoff and erosion of West Woods; restore Maple Spring to include fencing for protection; restore Whetstone Spring; maintain walking trails, and explore need for expansion of Town maintenance staff and/or contractors in order to support increased reforestation efforts.
+Replanting native trees and understory vegetation. - (c) Continue community outreach and education on forest ecosystem health. - (d) Additional support of forest ecosystem health restoration to include mitigating trash and vandalism in the Forest Preserve, remediate storm water runoff and erosion of West Woods; restore Maple Spring to include fencing for protection; restore Whetstone Spring; maintain walking trails, and explore need for expansion of

+Town maintenance staff and/or contractors in order to support increased reforestation efforts.